networq/website/first-graph.md

 ![3 nodes, 3 YAML files](/images/FG_3Nodes3YAML.PNG).

-* Or by running a local instance of networq-web and browsing via local host.
+* Or by running a local instance of networq-web and browsing via localhost.
 The `New Node` button provides this functionality:

 ![Create a new node](/images/FG_CreatingNodeInterface.PNG)